 In the Original version she is wearing a red suit.
 The jacket has a wide collar and the fabric has a purple sheen to it.
 The under blouse has high neckline that has a red band with lace trim around the neck.
 She has a purple feather boa and purple gloves.
 The costume is finished off with a hat which is red though I can’t tell if it’s made from cloth or straw.
 It has red veil netting and is decorated with white feathers and red and purple flowers.

-The Australian version of this costume is also red but simpler.
+The Australian version of this costume is also red but simpler with its details.
 Her jacket has a label and wide cuffs and is adorned with gold buttons.
 Her blouse looks to be made of satin and also has a high neckline.
 She has a white fur wrap and red leather gloves.
-Her hat is white straw.
+Her hat is made from white straw.
 It has a red lace trim along the brim and white chiffon and and white feathers on top it.

 Both costumes reflect Christine’s social status.
 The Original version has a more artistic bent to it which reflects her career as opera diva.
 However, I think the Australian costume is better.
 It very refined and elegant.
-I also really don’t like the purple boa, it seems cheap.
+I also really don’t like the purple boa, it seems to cheapen the look.

 Point for the Australian version.